Dhara-95/CV/README.md

 #### Analytical and Problem Solving Mindset

 - My analytical abilities strengthened throughout my time at ASOS.com.
 This was demonstrated when I helped develop an Excel pricing model, which provided formula-based pricing recommendations for a sale event across Middle Eastern countries.
-The success of the model was shown in the KPI's, for example, new customer growth was higher than Black Friday in some markets.
+The success of the model was shown in the KPI's, for example, new customer growth in Saudia Arabia was higher than Black Friday and increased by +2%.

 - More recently at Makers, I learnt how to effectively de-bug by following the stack trace and gaining visibility of the error, which proved to be important during our final project.
 Whilst coding in a new language, we came across various blockers that we were able to successfully de-bug, using the skills developed throughout the course.